Candide Theme of Wealth

 - Candide and Cacambo encounter some unusual people in El Dorado.
 What do they think about wealth?
 Do they have a different concept of "wealth," or merely a different concept of gold?

 - What advantages, if any, come from wealth in Candide?
-What are the disadvantages?
+What disadvantages?

 Chew on This